 Does LASIK Hurt During the Procedure?

-Many patients describe feeling a "slight pressure sensation" during the surgery.
-But in most cases, patients feel no pain throughout the procedure.
+Many people describe feeling a slight pressure sensation during the surgery.
+But in most cases, you’ll feel no pain throughout the procedure.

 Does LASIK Hurt After the Procedure?

-Most patients experience little to no pain after their laser vision correction surgery.
+Most people experience little to no pain after LASIK.

-In some cases, people report a minor stinging or burning sensation as the anesthetic eye drops wear off.
-There may be some mild pain or discomfort as your vision stabilizes and your eyes heal, but overall it is relatively pain-free.
+Others report a minor stinging or burning sensation as the anesthetic eye drops wear off.
+There may be some mild pain or discomfort as your vision stabilizes and your eyes heal.
+But overall it is relatively pain-free.

-The after-effects are usually gone by the time of your follow-up appointment (within 48 hours).
-They may last a few days past that as well.
+After-effects usually stop by your follow-up appointment (within 48 hours).
+They may last a few days past that.

-You are awake and alert during the procedure.
-There is no leftover foggy or groggy feeling once the LASIK procedure is complete because there is no general anesthesia.
+You are awake and alert during LASIK surgery.
+There is no leftover foggy or groggy feeling once the procedure is complete.
+This is because there is no general anesthesia.

 However, surgeons often offer a mild sedative to help you relax before the surgery.

-Step 1: Your eyelids are held open with a tool so the eye surgeon can work.
-First, your eye doctor places eye drops that contain a numbing agent in your eyes.
+Step 1: Your eye surgeon holds open your eyelids with a tool so they can work.
+They place eye drops that contain a numbing agent in your eyes.

 Step 2: The surgeon uses a small blade or special laser to cut a corneal flap in your eye.
-This is the part that may cause some discomfort for the patient.
-Many people report feeling "a sensation of pressure" during this part of the surgery.
+This is the part that may cause some discomfort.
+Many people report feeling pressure during this part of the surgery.

 Step 3: The excimer laser gently reshapes your cornea.
-It is guided by a computer that has a map of your eye preloaded into it.
+A computer with a map of your eye preloaded into it guides it.

 Step 4: After the excimer laser finishes, the surgeon smooths the corneal flap back into place.

-Step 5: That’s it, the laser eye surgery is complete.
+Step 5: The laser eye surgery is complete.
 If you are getting both eyes operated on, the doctor will immediately repeat this process on the other eye.